 All students enrolled in PSY 101 are required to participate in research conducted by members of the Psychology Department – or to write reports on psychological research in psychology, as an alternative to research participation.
 You will be required to earn 6 credits – approximately six hours of participation or report-writing – which can be achieved in any combination of the following:

 - Be part of in-person studies, earning you 0.5 to 3 credits each (no maximum)

 - Complete on-line studies, earning you 0.5 to 5 credits each (with no maximum)

 - Write a research report (or reports), earning you 1 credit each (no maximum)

-You can earn 0.5% of extra credit at the beginning of the semester by simply filling out the Psychology Department Research Questionnaire.
+You can earn 1 credit at the beginning of the semester by simply filling out the Psychology Department Research Questionnaire.
 Depending on your responses, this questionnaire may qualify you for other studies – those that require an invitation code.
 You will receive an email when the survey is open for participation.
 This questionnaire is available only for a limited time.
 You will be notified by email when it becomes available.

 What if I'm under 18 years old?

 Federal laws protecting the rights of research participants restrict participation in experiments and research studies to students who are 18 years of age or older.
 As such, you will not be allowed to participate in research until you reach the age of majority (18 years old).

 - If you turn 18 during the semester that you are taking PSY 101, then you may sign up to participate in experiments that are held after your birthday.
 However, if your birthday is late in the semester, be careful about putting off completing the requirement, since spots fill up fast towards the end of the semester.

 - If you don't turn 18 during the semester, then you should complete the report writing alternative to earn the six credits to fulfill the requirement.